Kai-Zhu-2001/AR-NTD_MD/README.md

 #### tau5/FES : files for Binding FES simulations
   - **1-9**: input files for Binding FES simulations
   - **1-9/states** Structural files of the free-energy minima conformations

+#### tau5/a99SBdisp.ff : files for the force field of intrinsically disordered proteins